christianityorigins/website/blog/_posts/2015-01-01-ethnic-particularism.md

 So what's the cure?
 A return to ethnic particularism.
 Sharp, tribal, unapologetic loyalty to your actual subgroup.
 Italian.
 Polish.
 German.
 Breton.
 Not "White".
 Not "European".
 Just your bloodline.

-**Universalism as Erasure**

-- “White” is fake.
-A modern bureaucratic invention.
-Deracinating.
-Universalist poison designed to erase real ethnicity.
-- “European” does the same trick on steroids — turns distinct peoples into an interchangeable monolith.
-- White and European are secularized variants of the phrase Christendom subjected to the Christian ethos of sin, set commandments of behavior, and moral policing.
-- Real ethnonationalism means specific groups only.
-No pan-White.
-Just your tribe.

 **Neo-Christianity: Why “White” Identity Is Still Church**

 The Church sought to dissolve organic tribal boundaries to forge a single, borderless community of believers—transcending the ancient world through the doctrine of "neither Jew nor Greek"—modern Leftism operates on an identical universalist impulse.
 It demands the systematic dissolution of distinct historical, cultural, and ethnic identities in favor of an abstract, global humanity.